kirby-deprecated-plugins/kirby-shortcode/readme.md

 ]);
 ```

-- All of them have a `name` and a `text`.
-- The shortcode will only work if you register it with a name that matches your shortcode.
+- The shortcode will only work the registered `name` matches your shortcode inside your content text.
-- The `text` function should return the output text of the shortcode.
+- The `text` function returns the output text of the shortcode.
 - To use parameters you need to include the `$shortcode` variable.
-- To use `$field` and `$page`, you also need to include the `$field` variable.
+- To use `$field` and the page object, you also need to include the `$field` variable.

 ### getParameter and getContent

-- The `$shortcode->getParameter('my-param')` will get a parameter from the shortcode.
+- The `$shortcode->getParameter('my-param')` method allow you to get a parameter from the shortcode.
-- The `$shortcode->getContent()` will get the content inside the shortcode, between the start and ending tags.
+- The `$shortcode->getContent()` method returns the content inside the shortcode, between the start and ending tags.

 ## 2. Add shortcodes to your content

-The examples below will be based on the example above.
+The examples below are based on the example above.

 ### Example 1 - Hello

-Add the code below to your content and it will output `Hello world!`.
+Add the code below to your content.
+It will output `Hello world!`.

 ```text
 [hello]